'Pretty sobering': Former All Black star's shock after heart attack ends game

-Colin Mataira, 46, a stalwart of Hastings club Tamatea, lay motionless on the field at Whitmore Park, Marewa, before being rushed by ambulance to Hawke's Bay Fallen Soldiers Memorial Hospital in Hastings.
+Colin Mataira, 46, a stalwart of Hastings club Tamatea, lay motionless for at least 10 minutes on the field at Whitmore Park, Marewa, before being rushed by ambulance to Hawke's Bay Fallen Soldiers Memorial Hospital in Hastings.

 Hawke's Bay Rugby Union commercial manager Dan Somerville said on Sunday morning Mataira had remained in hospital overnight and was able to talk with family before being taken to Wellington Hospital for further tests.

-A Hawke's Bay Magpies prop for a short time in 2003 and former Tamatea Premier-grade captain, had come on as a substitute for Hastings club Tamatea in its match against Napier Technical at Whitmore Park.
+A Hawke's Bay Magpies prop for a short time in 2003 and former Tamatea Premier-grade captain, had come on just before halftime as a substitute for Hastings club Tamatea in its match against Napier Technical at Whitmore Park.

+Tamatea chairman Stewart Whyte said Mataira had spent a few moments' "blood-bin" off the field after taking a knock to the head, but was back on the field with Tamatea having started a revival with a try.

-He collapsed near the sideline in the second half and the Maddison Trophy fourth-round match was called-off with Tech leading 33-10.
+Players were heading back to halfway for the restart when Mataira collapsed and the Maddison Trophy fourth-round match was called-off with Tech leading 33-10 midway through the second half.

+Whyte said club members and brothers Tane and Tama Cooper, a Hastings fireman, worked on CPR to revive the player.

+"It was pretty emotional, I understand he stopped breathing, and Tane and Tama worked on him, and a doctor tied up with Tech came in to help," he said.

 Among those on the field was former All Black Zac Guildford, back with original club Tech and having played against Mataira several times over the years, and who described it as "pretty sobering" to see "Big C" go down.